SilvijaProzinger/orqa-task/README.md

 # Employee table and chart

 This is a web app that displays a table list of employees with infinite scroll, fetched from a locally served API.
 It allows the user to search for employees by name and displays a graph which shows the hierarchy of employees based on position.
 It was made in React (Vite), styled with Material-UI and uses react-orgchart to display the chart.
-The data is served on a local API run by Docker Desktop, that can be found on `http://localhost:8000/api/employees`, which my app connects to with api url saved in `.env` file.
+The data is served on a local API run by Docker Desktop, that can be found at `http://localhost:8000/api/employees`, which my app connects to with api url saved in `.env` file.

 ## Features